September 27, 2023

 India will introduce blockchain voting system

-India is working on a transparent blockchain platform through which citizens can support their candidates.
+India is working on a transparent blockchain platform through which the country's citizens can supporttheir candidates.

 The Electoral Commission of India (CEC) plans to solve the problem of low turnout in the elections with the help of a new blockchain system that will allow voting regardless of the place of residence of citizens of the country.